subfuzion/cloud-run-for-anthos-labs/labs/101-deploy-a-microservices-app/03-knative-configuration.md

 * The first two lines identify this configuration as a Knative `Service` using the Knative Serving API (`serving.knative.dev/v1`).
 * The name for the resource, which must be unique within a namespace, is supplied in metadata: `frontend`.
 Since no namespace is supplied, the default is "`default`".
-* There is only one container image for the service: `gcr.io/google-samples/microservices-demo/frontend:v0.2.0`.
+* There's only one container image for the service, so the container doesn't need to be named: : `gcr.io/google-samples/microservices-demo/frontend:v0.2.0`.
 * The `frontend` service expects environment variables with `dnsname:port` values to be set for each of the backend services that it will send requests to.
 Note that all of these services are also in the `default` namespace as indicated by their DNS names.
 * The Kubernetes [compute resource requirements] for the container are specified: at least 10% of a vCPU (limited to 20%) and at least 64 MiB (67,108,864 bytes, with a limit double that, or 134,217,728 bytes).
 * Since the `frontend` service listens on the port identified at runtime with the `PORT` environment variable (which is [automatically set by Knative]), there is no need to specify a `containerPort` value, as some of the other services in the app.
 The default for `PORT` is `8080`, but it's a good practice for a Knative service to get the value of the `PORT` environment variable anyway.